sahilbishnoi26/teradata-mcp-server/docs/GETTING_STARTED.md

 The recommended choice will be to deploy Streamable-http in a docker container.
 [Jump to next section](#using-docker) for the docker option.

-## Step 4 - Decide on the tools/prompts you want to be availble (optional)
+## Step 4 - Decide on the tools/prompts you want to be availble (optional) to a profile

 Open the [configure_tools.yaml](../configure_tools.yml) file.
-You can control:
-1. all tools and prompts in a module by setting the module allmodule setting to
-    - True = module tools and prompts will be visible
-    - False = modile tools and prompts will not be available
-2. select tools/prompts from a module, the allmodule will need to be set to True.
-Then set True or False for each tool or prompt.

-All tools and prompts are enabled by default.
+The first level of the structure is the profile name, then the module name, then allmodule/tools/prompts

+For each module if you set allmodule to True then all tools and prompts will be visible unless you explicitly set the tool/prompt name to False.
+If the allmodule is set to False, then nothing will be visible unless you explicitly set the tool/prompt name to True.

+If no profile is defined then the default profile will be "all" this will enable all tools and prompts.

 --------------------------------------------------------------------------------------
 ## Step 5 - Using Docker